OAI/Outreach/src/website/blog/2026-04-09-june-2026-newsletter.md

 an exception to the normal rules for describing API operations in OAS.
-Cookies are the clearest example: their behavior is defined by RFC 6265, and they need special treatment in OAS because the Cookie header cannot simply be described using the standard parameter approach.
+Cookies are the clearest example: their behavior is defined by RFC 6265, and they need special treatment in OAS because the Cookie header cannot simply be described using the standard header parameter approach.

 The SAF concept is therefore intended to help the specification community learn from past design mistakes and reason more clearly about which API features